Next Seminar will be: Monday, June 6th at 7:30pm: Topic: Father's Day

 There is much to do.
 Let’s do it together!

-Hear presentations from past seminars (for privacy reasons, questions from participants not included)
+Hear presentations from past seminars (for privacy reasons, questions and answer session not recorded)

 September 2021 seminar: Becoming Better Shepherds for Those Wounded by Abortion